Wife, sister, giver

 My doctor talked to me about what to expect: that IBRANCE taken along with an aromatase inhibitor, like letrozole, is a first-line treatment for postmenopausal women with HR+/HER2- metastatic breast cancer like me.
 We also discussed the possible benefits and common and serious side effects of IBRANCE.

-I have experienced common side effects, including low white blood cell counts, my hair thinning, fatigue, and occasional mouth sores.
-My dosage was reduced to help manage some of my side effects, and I’ve made a few accommodations.
+I experienced common side effects, including low white blood cell counts, my hair thinning, fatigue, and occasional mouth sores.
+My dosage was reduced to help manage some of my side effects, and I made a few accommodations.
 I found I couldn’t work as aggressively as before and I made the difficult decision to go out on full-time disability.
 This is my experience, and yours could be different.
 Other patients might experience common side effects, including low white blood cell counts, infections, and nausea.
+I am no longer taking IBRANCE with letrozole and am now receiving a different treatment.

 A New Perspective

 Even in metastatic breast cancer, there are gifts.
 Before me, there was no history of breast cancer in my family.
 I didn’t realize how many people originally diagnosed at an early stage go on to develop metastatic disease.
 Neither did my sister, who is also BRCA2+.
 Because of my diagnosis, she decided to move forward with a prophylactic double mastectomy; she had just turned 30.

 Living with metastatic cancer is difficult.
 I have no idea how much time I have left or how much longer I’ll feel well enough to enjoy life, but I’ve been given the gift of knowing my time is limited.
 Yes, life will end for all of us, but we don’t all live as if today could be our last day.
 Today, I make different decisions about how I spend my time.
 A life that previously revolved around work now revolves around what I want to do and what I feel up to doing.
 I’m able to give back by using my time to offer comfort or support to others in similar situations.
 My life remains full of joy and faith.
 Keep looking for the good and you’ll find it.